 - Thomas Fowler (1857–)

-This Lemuel Fowler is found in only one census record in Union County, South Carolina.
-He is recorded in the 1850 census with 47 year old Zachariah Fowler, 29 year old Mary Fowler, and 23 year old Susan Fowler.
+Lemuel J. Fowler is found in only one census record in Union County, South Carolina.
+He is recorded in the 1850 census with his siblings — 47 year-old Zachariah Fowler, 29 year-old Mary Fowler, and 23 year-old Susan Fowler.

 Zachariah and Mary Fowler were listed as “idiotic” in the 1850 census.